I’ve noticed a common theme among crossdressers and transgender women, and it’s that many were aware of their gender identity from a young age.

-Now, I’m curious about your story…
+I’m curious about your experience…

 Love,